hm-lang/core/proposals/getter_setter.md

         return view()
 ```

-Note that a `ref` type can be directly converted to a `gate.Refable` type.
+Note that a `ref` type can be directly converted to a `gate.refable` type.

 The specific hierarchy is explored in the code library.